Cotya/magento-composer-installer/README.md

 ```

 As we also have the earlier described `magento-deploystrategy-overwrite` you can build some interesting stuff.
-For note: no priority defined means 100,
+For note: no priority defined means 100, if its deploy strategy copy, we use 101 as default.
+So copy gets per default deployed before the symlinked modules now.

 ### None Deploy